jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 ### Parallelise sequential resources

-That late-loading CSS on row 10 was a bad smell, so I took a closer look at the request in Chrome DevTools' network panel:
+That late-loading CSS on row 10 is a bad smell, so I took a closer look at the request in Chrome DevTools' network panel:

 <figure class="full-figure max-figure">
   <img style="height:auto" width="1126" height="150" alt="" decoding="async" loading="lazy" src="asset-url:./tauri-devtools.png">